raspberrypilearning/jam-worksheets/traffic-lights/traffic-lights-scratch1.md

     ![](images/scratch1-3.png)

+1. Click the green flag again and you should see the LED blink.

 1. Now add some more **broadcast** blocks to introduce the other two lights, and make them all flash on and off:

     ![](images/scratch1-4.png)